 Lightroom mobile is not entirely free.
 The discussed tools in this blog post are free, while a few tools come with the Adobe Photography plan.
 The premium tools include:

 - Healing brush

 - Auto sort

-- Auto sort people photos
+- Auto sort photos

-- Apply the same adjustment to multiple photos.
+- Apply the same adjustment to multiple photos

-Other than above, you also get cloud storage and access to other photo editing and video editing tools.
+Besides the above, you also get cloud storage and access to other photo editing and video editing tools.